What Type of Construction Requires a City Permit?

 Why Permits Are Important

-“In the State of California building is a privilege, not a right,” says the city in a FAQ about the permit process.
+“In the State of California building is a privilege, not a right,” says the city in a Permitting Guide information sheet.
 “Much in the same way you need a driver’s license to drive a motor vehicle, you need a building permit to construct.”
 Kitchen and bathroom remodels require a building permit.
 Interior work that affects electrical and plumbing systems requires those respective permits.
 Even laminate flooring requires a permit because City of Beverly Hills want to be sure that new flooring meets a minimum standard for sound insulation.

 When work occurs without a permit, the city can’t be sure work meets state and local standards.
 But too often we see multifamily landlords undertake construction without a permit.
 During the past year on Reeves alone, for example, we reported several instances of unpermitted kitchen and bathroom remodeling; two instances of interior demolition; unpermitted hazardous materials abatement; roofing repairs; and window replacement.
 Each needed a permit.
 Eventually the permits were obtained.